suann-c/gopher-id/README.md

 # gopher-id
-The aim of this project is to create a gopher detection system.
+The aim of this project is to create a visual gopher detection system using computer vision techniques.